Mobile App Offline Experience

 Lead Product Designer in-house for a consumer digital reading subscription app.
 Sole designer on the project – collaborated closely with developers and product manager.

 Redesign the end-to-end experience for downloading and consuming content offline in mobile apps.
+It was part of an effort to improve the free trial experience and encourage more people to convert into a paid subscription.

 What I Did